Dream11, Other Gaming Companies To Sue Government By Next Week | Profit Exclusive

 The firms are in discussions among themselves and with their lawyers regarding whether to file individual petitions or to proceed as a federation, a second person explained, without detailing specific grounds of the legal challenge.

+"We are closely monitoring the evolving regulatory landscape and its potential implications," a Gameskraft spokesperson told NDTV Profit in an emailed reply.
+"At this time, we have stopped operations of our rummy platforms."

-NDTV Profit has reached out to Dream11 and Gameskraft for comments on the story.
+NDTV Profit has also reached out to Dream11 for comments on the story.

 The court action will be playing out at a time when India's online real money gaming sector is staring at a valuation wipeout, with unlisted giants like Dream11, Gameskraft, Winzo, and others facing potential erosions.